-The capital of Poland is a city of about 1.77 million people, with another 1.35 million living in the greater metropolitan area.
-That makes Warsaw the ninth most-populous capital city in the European Union.
+The capital of Poland is a city of about 1.86 million people, with another 3.1 million living in the greater metropolitan area.
+That makes Warsaw the sixth most-populous capital city in the European Union.

-Warsaw was more than 85% destroyed during the Second World War, largely during two failed uprisings against the German occupiers.
+Warsaw was more than 85% destroyed during the Second World War.
 Reconstruction under Communism was slow and uneven, meaning that still today the city is growing in new and exciting ways.
 The Frontex headquarters is a good example of this: it’s part of a number of new office developments going up in a post-industrial area of the city.

 Warsaw has an extensive, affordable public transport system, including buses, trams and suburban trains; the Metro consists of just two lines, but is still expanding.
 (The Frontex office is located next to one of the newest stations, Rondo Daszyńskiego.)
 A three-month ticket for Warsaw residents, valid in all zones and at all times of the day and night, costs just under EUR 60, and the cost is reimbursed for Frontex staff.